 Managed Mobility Services Can Improve Your Productivity and Operational Efficiency

 On an average day, you probably charge your smartphone at least once.
 You probably charge your tablet every three or four days.
-If you frequently play games, listen to music, or use the GPS on these devices, then you probably charge them more often than that.
-While the technology behind batteries gets more and more advanced all the time, the demand we put on these batteries grows too—especially in the workforce.
-Is your mobile device management strategy taking into account the battery life of the devices your employees are using, how to maximize that lifecycle, and how it all affects your bottom line?
+If you frequently play games, listen to music, or use the GPS on these devices, then you probably charge them more often ..
+While the technology behind batteries is advancing, the demand we put on these batteries grows too.
+Is your mobile device management strategy taking into account the battery life of the devices your employees are using.
+Is it maximizing that lifecycle, and how it all affects your bottom line?
 Here are three things to think about:

 The Battery Itself

 For companies that employ a corporate-owned device strategy, choosing devices that can stand up to the rigors of use can be a challenge.
-By contracting a managed mobility services provider, they are empowered to make an informed and educated decision.
-If your company is running on a BYOD policy, then you’ll have little-to-no control over the quality of the hardware being used.
+A managed mobility services provider will empower them to make an educated decision.
+If your company is running on a BYOD policy, then you’ll have little-to-no control over the quality of the hardwar.
 However, if you’re deploying corporate-owned devices, your first opportunity to maximize battery life is in selecting devices that are built to last, whether they are purpose-driven specialty devices, rugged phones and tablets, or even just a consumer device that has been proven to have a longer lifespan between charges.